CharlesWithC/MyMemo/README.md

 ## About My Memo

-You have three modes to start the site: Practice Mode, Challenge Mode and Offline Mode.
+You have four modes to start the site: Switch, Practice, Challenge, Offline.
-Practice Mode is for you to memorize new things, while Challenge Mode is for you to test whether you memorized them.
-Offline Mode can be enabled when you or the server is offline, CloudFlare will show a snapshot of the website and the questions & answers are fetched from local question list.
-There are multiple settings for you to decide how you will memorize new things.
+You can use Switch to switch between questions easily and it should be used for first-time memorizing.
+You need to answer whether you remember the answer in Practice so it should be used for second-time memorizing.
+To test whether you have memorized the answers, use Challenge mode to do some quizzes.
+Offline Mode?
+It isn't completely offline.
+But your device will not communicate with the server as the words are backed up locally.

 Books are supported!
 You can create unlimited books (this can be limited in config.json at backend) and add any questions to it!
 Select a book before starting memorizing or the default (All questions) will be applied.